boldlink/terraform-aws-client-vpn/README.md

 ```
 6. Download aws VPN client application and create a profile for each vpn endpoint using their respective configuration files.

-See here how to connect using aws provided client VPN.
+See here how to connect using AWS provided client VPN.

 MacOs : https://docs.aws.amazon.com/vpn/latest/clientvpn-user/client-vpn-connect-macos.html